England Football Online

 Club(s)

-Began his junior career with local side Newbold White Star FC, before joining Chesterfield Town FC in April 1903, despite interest from Derby County FC.
-Liverpool FC signed Hardy in May 1905 for £500.
+Began his junior career as a centre-forward with local side Newbold White Star FC.
+The village side were short a goalkeeper for one match and Sam filled the position, and he remained between the posts for the rest of his career.
+He joined Chesterfield Town FC in April 1903, despite interest from Derby County FC.
+Liverpool FC signed Hardy on 18 May 1905 for £500, ahead of other League clubs.
 Joined Aston Villa FC on 17 June 1912.
-During the war, he guested for Villa, Plymouth Argyle FC, Nottingham Forest FC and the Royal Navy.
+During the war, he guested for Plymouth Argyle FC, Nottingham Forest FC and the Royal Navy.
 After his discharge on 17 September 1912, Hardy returned to Villa for a number of years, until Forest announced his transfer on 17 June 1921, although it was not until 18 August until the contract was sealed.
 Hardy kept goal until retired in 1925 because of injury, shortly before his fortieth birthday.

 League honours